 This website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.

-- Transaction Data includes details about payments to and from you and other details of events, products or services you have purchased from us or gifts you have donated to us.
+- Transaction information – includes details about payments to and from you and other details of events you have attended, products or services you have purchased from us or gifts you have donated to us.

-As a faith-based charity, we collect data about courses, training and events you attend.
-This information is likely to come within the definition of Special Categories of Personal Data.
-Special Categories of Personal Data includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.
+As a faith-based charity, we collect information about courses, training and events you attend.
+This information is likely to come within the definition of Special Personal Information.
+Special Personal Information includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric information.
 We will always make it clear to you when we collect this information and why.
-For some of our events and services we may also collect information about criminal convictions and offences.

-Where we need to collect your personal data to perform the contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you.
-In this case, we may have to cancel your tickets to an event or service you have with us but we will notify you if this is the case at the time.
+You acknowledge that where we need to collect your personal information as part of our relationship with you, and you fail to provide that information when requested, we may not be able to carry out an obligation.
+In this case, we may have to cancel your tickets to an event or service you have with us, but we will notify you if this is the case at the time.

-We use different methods to collect data from and about you which include:
+We use different methods to collect information from and about you which include:

-We collect your data through the following direct transactions.
-This includes personal data you provide when you:
+We collect your information through the following direct transactions.
+This includes personal information you provide when you: